Orientals as free weak $\omega$-categories: Background

 \subsection{$\O(-,n)$ as complicial sets}

-From now on, we will regard $\O(-,n)$ as the Street nerve of $\O_n$ and in particular as a \emph{marked} simplicial set.
+From now on, we will regard $\O(-,n)$ as the complicial nerve of $\O_n$ and in particular as a \emph{marked} simplicial set.
+The following proposition states that the marked simplices in $\O(-,n)$ are precisely those that can be obtained by pasting degenerate simplices.

-\begin{lemma} A simplex $x \in \O(m,n)$ is marked if and only if each simplicial operator in $\supp(x)$ is degenerate. \end{lemma} \begin{proof} Let $\ADC$ denote the category of \emph{augmented directed complexes} and let $K[m]$ and $K[n]$ be such complexes suitably generated by $\Delta[m]$ and $\Delta[n]$ respectively (see \cite{Steiner:orientals} for their precise definitions).
+\begin{proposition} A simplex $x \in \O(m,n)$ is marked if and only if each simplicial operator in $\supp(x)$ is degenerate. \end{proposition} \begin{proof} We proceed by analysing explicitly the chain of bijections connecting the hom-set $\omegaCat(\O_m,\O_n)$ to $\O(m,n)$.